ManishGotame/Image-Gender-Classifier/README.md

-# Falcon Keras

-It's still under Development.
-Basic classifier between Male and Female
+# Image Gender Classifier

+It's a Classifier which classifies whether a human in a image is a Male or Female

+It is using Opencv Haarcascade as a Face Detection and a trained model as a classifier.